 - Limited conversation – Conversation skills are generally lacking in ASD patients.

-- Limited interests – Because ASD patients generally have limited interests, and struggle to pick up on social cues, they may go on and on about certain topics without bothering to determine if the other person or persons are growing bored or disinterested in the topic.
+- Limited interests – Because ASD patients generally struggle to pick up on social cues, they may go on and on about certain topics without bothering to determine if the other person is growing disinterested in the topic.

 - Conflicting non-verbal communication – The expression on an ASD suffers face or the gestures that he or she makes while speaking could convey a different tone or feeling from the topic being discussed.
 For example, the patient may be very sad while discussing the death of a loved one but be grinning or nodding excitedly.

-- Unusual speech patterns – Someone with ASD may have unusual speech patterns ranging from being completely monotone to sounding very rhythmic and sing-song.
+- Unusual speech patterns – Someone with ASD may have unusual speech patterns.
+It may range from being completely monotone to sounding very rhythmic and sing-song.

 - Misunderstandings – Because many autism patients are very literal, they may misunderstand the speech and actions of others.
 They also struggle to show empathy which can affect one’s ability to understand someone else’s point of view.
 This may lead to disagreements or sudden outbursts.